 Early Life

-Keith Rupert Murdoch was born on March 11, 1931, in Melbourne, Victoria, Australia.
-He is the son of Sir Keith Arthur Murdoch, a renowned war correspondent and newspaper magnate.
-Murdoch attended Geelong Grammar School and Worcester College, Oxford, where he studied Philosophy, Politics, and Economics.
+Keith Rupert Murdoch was born on March 11, 1931, in Melbourne, Australia.
+His father, Sir Keith Arthur Murdoch, was a war correspondent and newspaper magnate.
+Rupert attended Geelong Grammar School and later studied economics and political science at Worcester College, Oxford, earning an M.A. in 1953.

 Rise to Success